steccas/ProtonClient/README.md

 ![Visits Badge](https://badges.pufler.dev/visits/Steccas/ProtonClient) ![Created Badge](https://badges.pufler.dev/created/Steccas/ProtonClient) ![Updated Badge](https://badges.pufler.dev/updated/Steccas/ProtonClient)

 ## About the app
-The app is currently released for Windows10 64bit but I will make a build for Linux and Mac shortly.
+The app is currently released for Windows, Linux and Mac 64bit.
+Unfortunately I can't test the Mac version, so feel free to notify any problems.
+Deb and rpm packages are upcoming.

-It will remain opened in the system tray and will prompt a nofication when you will receive a new mail.
+The app will remain opened in the system tray and will prompt a nofication when you will receive a new mail.

 From the app you will be able to use ProtonCalendar and ProtonContacts.

 Most notably, the account login is persistent between app restart, including OS reboots.
 Of course if you don't log off before closing it.

+The client, unlike when using the bridge and so SMTP client, will not work with the mail locally; this means that it is like using Proton Mail from the browser.

 ## About protonmail
 What is ProtonMail?